JimmyKenMerchant/RaspberryPi/pwm_driver/README.md

 * GPIO17 as Output of Synchronization Clock OUT

-* GPIO27 as Input of Clock for Buttons (Detects Status of Buttons on Falling Edge of This Clock)
+* GPIO27 as Input of Clock IN for Buttons (Detects Status of Buttons on Falling Edge of Clock IN)

 * GPIO22-26 as Input of GPIO for Buttons (Up to 3.3V): CAUTION!
 DON'T MAKE A SHORT CIRCUIT BETWEEN POWER SOURCE AND GROUND.
 OTHERWISE YOUR RASPBERRY PI WILL BE BROKEN.
 CHECK OUT GPIO MAP SO CAREFULLY.